 No money for victims of 1943 Roccaraso massacre

-ROME - The Italian Foreign Ministry has sided with Berlin on the decision not to compensate victims in Roccaraso for atrocities committed by the Nazis in World War 2.
+ROME - The Italian Foreign Ministry has sided with Berlin on the decision not to compensate victims in Roccaraso for atrocities committed by the Nazis in World War 2, according to news sources.

 From Nov.
 16 to 21 1943, under the orders of the SS federal marshal Albert Kesselring, the entire village, bar one child, of Roccaraso was killed in the Limmari woods.
 The residents of the town were tortured, shot and burned alive.
 Only one child survived, seven-year-old Virginia Macerelli, hidden behind her mother’s body.